lkodinsson/TchernobogLootFilter/README.md

 Strict: Higher strictness scaling, forcefully hides low value base items.
 Super-Strict: Much higher strictness scaling, forcefully hides normal items, and basic potions.
 Uber-Strict: Extremely high strictness scaling, forcefully hides magic items.
-Example: An example profile for creating custom profiles.
+```

+There is also an example profile provided.
 It shows how all variables are used.
-Not recommended for normal use.
+It is not recommended for normal use.
-```

 # Basic Customization
 This is basically a short primer on how-to create a custom profile and a list of variables.